 Hester Street Collaborative

 Hester Street is an urban planning, design and development nonprofit that works to ensure neighborhoods are shaped by the people who live in them.
-They offer planning, design and community development technical assistance to community-based organizations, government and other agencies with the goal of equitable, sustainable and resilient neighborhoods and cities.
+They offer planning, design and community development technical assistance with the goal of equitable, sustainable and resilient neighborhoods and cities.

 The Center for Urban Pedagogy